tinyhttp/tinyhttp/site/pages/md/learn.md

 | [Vercel (Lambda)](https://vercel.com) | Yes            |
 | [AWS](https://aws.amazon.com)         | Yes (one year) |

-You can check out the Vercel [example](https://github.com/talentlessguy/tinyhttp/tree/master/examples/vercel) in the tinyhttp repo.
+You can check out the [Vercel](https://github.com/talentlessguy/tinyhttp/tree/master/examples/vercel) and [AWS](https://github.com/talentlessguy/tinyhttp/tree/master/examples/aws) examples in the tinyhttp repo.

 If you know any of the good serverless platforms to deploy tinyhttp on, feel free to PR on the docs.